snipsco/snips-actions-templates/docs/snips-skill.md

 # Snips skill specification
-The goal of this document is to explain de various things requiered in a snips skill.
+The goal of this document is to explain the various things requiered in a snips skill.

 A snips skill is a folder containing the code needed to handle intents generated from the snips platform.